Deepayan03/Learning-Management-System/README.md

     Discussion Forums (Future Enhancement)
     Customization (Future Enhancement)

-If you are viewing this repository then my message to you is that if you find any bugs/errors/potential threats please feel free to reachout and inform me about that :
+If you are viewing this repository then my message to you is that if you find any bugs/errors/potential threats please feel free to reachout and inform me about it :
 My name: Deepayan Mukhopadhyay
 My email: mukhopadhyaydeepayan@gmail.com